GNiklas/MOSSEPy/README.md

 ### Examples

-An example run file is given in runall.py Here, the object position is set to
+An example run file and data are given in examples/.
+Here, the object position is set to

 ```
 objPos = [256, 256]